blackieops/apexredirector/README.md

   overwritten to `https`.
 - **`ALLOWED_HOSTS=example.com,example.biz`** - a comma-separated list of domain
   names to allow requests for.
 If this has a value, all requests for domains not in this list will 404.
+If unset, all hosts will be allowed.
 - **`SUBDOMAIN=www3`** - set the subdomain to be redirected to.
 Defaults to `www`.
 - **`PORT=8080`** - configure the port apexredirector will listen on for connections.
 Default is `8080`.